gehaxelt/phuzz/README.md

 PHUZZ
 =====================================

-PHUZZ is a grey-box coverage-guided fuzzer for PHP web applications developed by TBA to be published at AsiaCCS 2024 [0].
+PHUZZ is a grey-box coverage-guided fuzzer for PHP web applications developed by Sebastian Neef, Lorenz Kleissner & Jean-Pierre Seifert and was published at AsiaCCS 2024 [0].

 ## Features